cbush/beehive/README.md

 # Get started!

 If you have not read Chris Simpson's [blog post on the subject](https://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/), you should do so now.
-The terminology used in Beehive closely matches that defined or at least used by Chris Simpson.
+The terminology used in Beehive closely matches that defined or used by Chris Simpson.

 ## Use the Builder